EESSI/docs/docs/governance/governance.md

 #### 6.2.3 Chair

 A Chair will be appointed by the Steering Committee to serve for a one-year term.
+The Chair is responsible for organizing and leading the Steering Committee meetings (e.g. preparing and sending around an agenda, bringing items to a vote, counting the votes, ensuring meeting notes are kept and made available to the Steering Committee Members, etc).

+The Chair can appoint another Member to serve as acting Chair for a given meeting or period.

+If there is no Chair (e.g. because the Chair's term was completed, or the Chair stepped down from the Steering Committee), any Member can call for and organize a new meeting or electronic vote to appoint a new Chair.
+Whenever there is no Chair and there is a meeting, the first order of business will be to elect a new Chair.

 ### 6.3 Voting by the Steering Committee {#voting-by-sc}